The sandwich generation: Caught in the middle

 Plan financially

-- Have an open conversation with your family about money and expectations
+- Have an open conversation with your family about money, expectations and future plans

-- Talk to a financial adviser – they can help take the emotion out of difficult decisions
+- Talk to a financial adviser.
+They can help take the emotion out of tough decisions and guide you through budgeting and long-term planning.

 Share the load

-- Make time for yourself – your wellbeing matters
+- Make time for yourself, your wellbeing matters just as much as everyone else’s.

 Seek support

-- Don’t hesitate to ask for help from friends, neighbours or professionals
+- Don’t hesitate to ask for help from friends, neighbours, or professionals.
+You’re not alone.

 Open communication

-- Make it easy for your parents to say how they are feeling and do the same in return
+- Make it easy for your parents to share how they’re feeling and do the same in return.

 This information is of a general nature and is not intended as personalised financial advice.
 RIVAL Wealth is a Financial Advice Provider (FAP) licenced by the Financial Markets Authority to provide financial advice.
 Our disclosure document is located at rivalwealth.co.nz or a written copy is available on request